 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

 LY 2389575 hydrochloride

-Selective negative allosteric modulator of mGlu3 (IC50 = 190 nM).
+LY 2389575 hydrochloride is a selective negative allosteric modulator of mGlu3 (IC50 = 190 nM).
 Exhibits > 65-fold selectivity for mGlu3 over other mGlu receptors.
 Abolishes the neuroprotective action of LY 379268 against amyloid β toxicity in mixed cortical neuronal and astrocyte cell cultures.